 Those who want to immigrate to Slovenia must know that the country has a positive migration rate, which defines the fact that more people arrived in the country compared to those who left.
-Below, you can find the data on Slovenian migration, as presented by the Statistical Office:
+Below, you can find the data on Slovenian migration, as presented by the Statistical Office for the year 2021:

-- almost 50% of the foreigners who arrived in Slovenia in 2019 were from Bosnia and Herzegovina;
+- Approximately 43% of all foreign immigrants in Slovenia came from Bosnia and Herzegovina;